samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   `-` (dash) are ignored.
 For example, `2001-0db8-4d61-7261 444e-5300-0000-__01` (without linefeed) is an allowed value for `co1data` when `co1type` is `ip6`.

+# Global settings

+coLunacyDNS Lua scripts have two special global variables which are read to adjust some setting in coLunacyDNS:

+* `bindIp`: This is the IPv4 IP that coLunacyDNS will use as a DNS server.
+  If this is not set, then coLunacyDNS will bind to the IP `0.0.0.0` (all IP addresses the machine running coLunacyDNS has)
+* `logLevel`: If this is set, more information will be logged and passed to Lua scripts which can be used for debugging purposes.
+This can have a value between 0 and 10; higher values result in more logging.